-Figures 2.1 to 2.4 illustrate the development footprint of Coalbrookdale and Ironbridge/Madeley Wood for pre-1700, 1750, 1800 and 1850 respectively, showing the rapid growth in the later 17th and early 18th centuries.
+Figures 2.10 to 2.13 below illustrate the development footprint of Coalbrookdale and Ironbridge/Madeley Wood for pre-1700, 1750, 1800 and 1850 showing the rapid growth in the later 17th and early 18th centuries.
 The pools and dams stepping down the valley can also be clearly seen as can the network of railway lines linking the ironworks with the River.
 Apparent across the entire area is the network of tracks and paths that weave their way across the hillsides, formalised into more defined streets on the more intensively developed slopes of Ironbridge in the 19th century.

-The diagrammatic plan of Coalbrookdale from 1753, Figure 2.5, highlights the importance of the pools and the clusters of both industrial and residential buildings that were developed between them.
+The diagrammatic plan of Coalbrookdale from 1753, figure 2.6, highlights the importance of the pools and the clusters of both industrial and residential buildings that were developed between them.